OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

       <i class="icon ion-android-alert warningIcon"></i>
   </div>
   <div class="warningBoxText">
-    OpenVidu Call container is designed to be used into OpenVidu deployment.
-To allow use this image out of OpenVidu deployment, you have two options:
+    OpenVidu Call container is designed to be served next to an OpenVidu deployment.
+To allow the use of this image out of an OpenVidu deployment, you have two options:
 	  <ol>
 		  <li>Handle the NGINX certificates with a proxy	</li>
 		  <li>To edit OpenVidu Call image including the certificate</li>